 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 contemporary romance that was published by Amazon Digital Services on January 5, 2016 and has 155 pages.

-Other books by this author that I've reviewed include High Stakes, My Immortal, An Enchanted Season, Bad Boys of Summer, When Good Things Happen to Bad Boys, Slow Ride, The Chase, The Night Before Christmas, Out of the Light, and into the Shadows, Bad Boys in Black Tie, Sweet.
+Other books by this author which I have reviewed include High Stakes, My Immortal, An Enchanted Season, Bad Boys of Summer, When Good Things Happen to Bad Boys, Slow Ride, The Chase, The Night Before Christmas, Out of the Light, and into the Shadows, Bad Boys in Black Tie, True, Believe, Shatter, Sweet

 First in the South Beach Bodyguards romance series and revolving around the bodyguards of Miami Security.
 The couple focus is on Isabel Rodriguez and Ryan Harris.

 It’s the trope of both characters attracted to each other, but neither knowing it.
 Each, of course, has their own reasons for believing it cannot be…he doesn’t deserve her…she’s not good enough… Yadda, yadda, yadda. with a lot of whining on both sides.